lumie31/Striga/README.md

 - Unclear error message from some of the Striga API endpoints
 - Using Doppler for managing environment variables posed some challenges

-All the above challenges took some time to work around and to find suitable alternatives
+All the above challenges took some time to work around and to find suitable alternatives but it was a great learning experience.